Rashay01/Python_exercises/look_behind.md

 print(ans) # ['over']
 ```

-In this example findall function searches for jumps\s (i.e. jumps with a space at the end) and then will captures all the alphanumeric characters that come after.
+In this example, the findall function searches for jumps\s (i.e. jumps with a space at the end) and then will captures all the alphanumeric characters that come after.
 It will return `over` as the match in a list.

 ### Negativelook behind